• Skip to main content

 1. Mix all ingredients together thoroughly in a half gallon glass jar.
 Be sure to leave 1 inch at the top else the soda will get moldy instead of ferment.
 Affix a secure lid.

 3. Alternatively, you can bottle the homemade soda and leave on the counter for an additional 1-2 days before refrigerating to produce a very fizzy beverage.
 Be sure to let the bottled soda get very cold before opening.
-Opening in the sink is also a good idea.
+Opening in the sink is a good idea.

 Nutrition Facts